okta/okta-developer-docs/packages/@okta/vuepress-site/code/rest/index.md

    After you're authenticated, the **Manage Access Tokens** window displays the access token, including the scopes requested.
 The token also automatically populates the **Current Token** dropdown list.
      > **Note:** The lifetime for this token is fixed at one hour.
 8. Click **Use Token** at the top of the window to use this access token in your request to the `/users` endpoint.
-9. Click **Send**.
-Since you requested `okta.users.read`, the response should contain an array of all the users associated with your app.
-This depends on the user's permissions.
+9. Click **Send**. <br>The result pane displays the results of your request.
+In this `GET /api/v1/users` example, a list of users associated with your app appears.

 ### Get an OAuth 2.0 access token and make a request

 To request an access token using the Client Credentials grant flow, you need to first makes a request to your Okta [org authorization server's](/docs/concepts/auth-servers) `/token` endpoint.

-> **Note:** Client Credentials requests to the Okta org authorization server must use the private key JWT token method (`client_assertion_type`) for the `/token` endpoint. <br>If this request isn't supported in Postman, execute the corresponding `curl` command to obtain the access token.
+> **Note:** Client Credentials requests to the Okta org authorization server must use the private key JWT token method (`client_assertion_type`) for the `/token` endpoint.
+The client ID and secret method isn't allowed.

 Include the following parameters: